Learning how to thicken gravy without flour is not a difficult task. There are great flour alternatives and methods that will help enhance gravy.

 - Squeeze some lemon juice in and serve hot.

 Gravy is a sauce and not a dressing.

 Why does gravy taste so good?

-Roasted chicken bones give the gravy its depth of flavor, and occasionally, MSG, which has a powerful umami effect, is added.
+Roasted chicken bones give the gravy its depth of flavor.
+And using MSG occasionally also lends it a powerful umami effect.

 Is gravy good for you?

-The gravy contains some ingredients, such as sodium that are not suitable for daily consumption.
+Gravies contain some ingredients, such as sodium that are not healthy for daily consumption.
 Therefore, you should only consume gravy in moderation.

 Gravy can be thickened without flour using a variety of techniques.
 And because flour is a crucial component of gravy, these techniques result in a sauce that is much healthier, easier to prepare, and free of allergens in most cases.

 Furthermore, if you have ruined your gravy during the thickening process, you can buy ready-to-use gravies at the supermarket.